How can food preparation be harmful?Poster about microwaving in glass or ceramic, not plastic.

 Toxic chemicals in plastics can leach into our food during food preparation, especially when plastic is heated, like in the microwave and plastic-based coffee makers.
 Learn more about the problems with plastics in food preparation.

-Nonstick cookware is made with per- and polyfluoroalkyl substances (PFAS), a class of chemicals that are also used in stain resistant fabrics and fast food wrappers.
+Nonstick cookware (like Teflon) is made with per- and polyfluoroalkyl substances (PFAS), a class of chemicals that are also used in stain resistant fabrics and fast food wrappers.
 They are known as “forever chemicals” because they do not break down in our environment and can spread to our water supply.
 Learn more about the problems with nonstick.

 Download Anticancer Lifestyle's free ebook The Healthy Kitchen: Reducing Toxins and Chemical Exposures for more information and tips.